2001 24 Hours of Le Mans: Track and regulation changes

 After the 2000 race, the ACO and the French government modified the Route nationale 138 which forms the Mulsanne Straight, by decreasing the height of a hill by 7.9 ft on the approach to the Mulsanne Corner where Mark Webber had an airborne accident in a Mercedes-Benz CLR during a warm-up session for the 1999 edition.
 Work in the area costing almost F6.5 million was mandated by motor racing's governing body, the Fédération Internationale de l'Automobile (FIA), to comply with road safety regulations and traffic using the area was diverted onto an alternate route.
 It commenced on 1 December 2000 with the removal of 7000 m³ of cuttings and continued until mid-March 2001.
 Other changes included a widening of the run-off area to the outside on the approach to the right-hand Indianapolis corner and a gravel trap and spectator section was moved further back in an attempt to enhance safety.

 The ACO allowed cars in the Le Mans Prototype 675 (LMP675) category to be installed with a V6 turbocharged engine with a maximum capacity of 2000 cc up from a V4 power unit in the 2000 event.
 Teams could also fit a V8 engine into a car in the event that it was normally aspirated.
 The governing body also revoked a regulation for a car's headlights to be switched on in daylight hours and the FIA would supervise laboratory crash tests conducted on all vehicles.
 Changes to the format of the weekend saw the test day have 48 cars and 6 reserves all driving together in lieu of individual sessions for Grand Touring and Prototypes and would not eliminate any cars from contention as seen in previous editions of the race.

 Entries

-The ACO received 80 "good quality" inquires for applications by the deadline for entries on the midnight of 28 February 2001.
+The ACO received 80 "good quality" inquires for applications by the deadline for entries at midnight, 28 February 2001.
 The ACO's eight-person selection committee granted 48 invitations to the 24 Hours of Le Mans in-late March.
 Entries were divided between the Le Mans Prototype 900 (LMP900), Le Mans Grand Touring Prototype (LMGTP), LMP675, Le Mans Grand Touring Sport (LMGTS) and Le Mans Grand Touring (LMGT) categories.